StellarCartography/pydis/README.md

 # pyDIS
+A simple reduction package for one dimensional longslit spectroscopy using Python.

+## Examples
+### Auto-reduce my data!

+The goal is to make pyDIS as easy to use while observing as possible.
+Here is an example of a script you might run over and over throughout the night:

+    # if pyDIS isn't in the currnet working directory, add to path
+    import sys
+    sys.path.append('/Users/james/python/pyDIS/')

+    # must import, of course
+    import pydis

+    pydis.autoreduce('objlist.txt', 'flatlist.txt', 'biaslist.txt',
+                     'HeNeAr.0005r.fits', HeNeAr_interac=False)

+The `autoreduce` function must be given a list of target objects, a list of flats frames, a list of bias frames, and the path to one HeNeAr calibration frame.
+In this example, the HeNeAr frame is automatically fit, which usually works reasonably well but should not be trusted for e.g. sub-pixel velocity calibration.

+Many keywords are available to customize the `autoreduce` function.
+Here are the default definitions:

+    autoreduce(speclist, flatlist, biaslist, HeNeAr_file,
+               trace1=False, ntracesteps=25,
+               apwidth=3,skysep=25,skywidth=75, HeNeAr_interac=False,
+               HeNeAr_tol=20, HeNeAr_order=2, displayHeNeAr=False,
+               trim=True, write_reduced=True, display=True)

+Master flat and bias files (FLAT.fits and BIAS.fits by default), trace files with x,y coordinates (.trace files), and two column wavelength,flux spectra (.spec files), will be written at the end.

+### Manually reduce stuff
+You can also use each component of the reduction process.
+For example, if you wanted to combine all your flat and bias frames:

+    bias = pydis.biascombine('biaslist.txt')
+    flat, mask = pydis.flatcombine('flatlist.txt', bias)

+The resulting flat and bias frames are returned as numpy arrays.
+By default these functions will write files called **BIAS.fits** and **FLAT.fits**, unless a different name is specified using the `output = 'file.fits'` keyword.
+Note also that `flatcombine` returns both the data array and a 1-d "mask" array, which determines from the flat the portion of the CCD that is illuminated.

-### About
+## About

-This is a scratch project attempting to create a full Python (IRAF free) reduction and extraction pipeline for low/medium resolution longslit spectra.
-Currently we are using loads of simple assumptions, and modeling the workflow after the robust industry standards from IRAF.
+This is a side project, attempting to create a full Python (IRAF free) reduction and extraction pipeline for low/medium resolution longslit spectra.
+Currently we are using many simple assumptions to get a quick-and-dirty solution, and modeling the workflow after the robust industry standards set by IRAF.

 So far we are only using data from the low/medium resolution [APO 3.5-m](http://www.apo.nmsu.edu) "Dual Imaging Spectrograph" (DIS).
 Therefore, many instrument specific assumptions are being made.

 ### Motivation
 Really slick tools exist for on-the-fly photometry analysis.
 However, no turn-key spectra toolkit for Python (without IRAF or PyRAF) is currently available.
 Here are some mission statements: